barustudio/rotary4240-youth-exchange/README.md

 ### Colors

-The template includes a custom color palette defined in `tailwind.config.mjs`:
+The template defines its color palette using CSS custom properties in `src/styles/global.css`:

 - Primary: Purple-based color scheme
 - Secondary: Slate-based color scheme
 - Accent: Lime-based color scheme
 - Warning: Yellow-based color scheme

-You can customize these colors by editing the `tailwind.config.mjs` file.
+Adjust these variables in `global.css` to change the look and feel.

 ### Typography